President of Germany (1919–1945): Adolf Hitler

 On 1 August 1934, Hitler's government issued the "Law Concerning the Head of State of the German Reich", which stated that upon Hindenburg's death (which occurred the next day), the offices of president and chancellor would be merged and held by Hitler.
 Hitler from then on styled himself Führer und Reichskanzler ("Leader and Chancellor") and did not use the title "Reich President".
-The law making him head of state was unconstitutional since it violated Article 2 of the Enabling Act, which stated that "the rights of the President remain unaffected".
-Amid widespread fraud and voter intimidation, the law was approved by a popular referendum on 19 August.
+The law making him head of state was constitutionally dubious since it violated Article 2 of the Enabling Act, which stated that "the rights of the President remain unaffected", although the January 1934 Law on the Reconstruction of the Reich stated that "the Reich Government may issue new constitutional laws".
+The law was approved by a popular referendum on 19 August.

 In his Final Political Testament written just before he committed suicide on 30 April 1945, Hitler split the two offices he had merged, although the act was unconstitutional under Articles 41 and 51 of the Weimar Constitution, which was technically still in effect.
 Karl Dönitz, who had been appointed president,' ordered Germany's military (not political) surrender a few days later.
 He had by then appointed Ludwig von Krosigk as head of government (chancellor), and the two attempted to form a government at Flensburg.
 It was not recognised by the Allied powers and was dissolved when its members were arrested by British forces on 23 May at Flensburg.